Has the Holy Spirit quickened your heart with the thought of marriage: What is it….how does one achieve it?

 Scripture clearly reveals: Sexual Intercourse is the vehicle by which two flesh become one.
 When a virgin girl has sexual intercourse with a man, she becomes ‘known’ by that man.
 She is ‘joined’ to the man as One Flesh.
 Society SHOULD recognize them ‘man and wife’.
 Society’s failure to understand them ‘man and wife’ is not the fault of God’s natural law.

 Jacob and Rachel is a good example here.
-Jacob contracted for Rachel.
+Jacob covenanted for Rachel.
 The “feast” was for Rachel.
 Leah ended up Jacob’s wife the following morning because he had sex with her.
-Rachel was not yet Jacob’s wife, even though Jacob and Laban made a contract.
+Rachel was not yet Jacob’s wife, even though Jacob and Laban made a Covenant.

 Joseph and Mary is another good example: “After Mary was betrothed to Joseph, before they came together, she was found with child.”